MiniSek/AndroidApplicationBackend/README.md

-# PatternDesignProject
+# This is project for Pattern Design course.

-Application with payments using paypal
+It's backend of application with accessibility to premium mode after paypal payment.